willkg/milkshake/README.md

-# sendtortm: Send webpage to Remember the Milk as a task
+# Milkshake: Send webpage to Remember the Milk as a task

 This lets you create Remember the Milk tasks from web pages.
 It creates a toolbar button.
 When you want to convert a web page to a task: